moeridoe/easypersist/README.md

 ## Usage

 There is one existing '/user' endpoint at port 8080, accepting POST requests with an json object having one "name" string field.
-The object will be stored in the databse.
+The object will be stored in the database.
 Example JSON:
-{
-"name": "John"
+`{ "name": "John" }`
-}